Location: Straddling the southwestern boundary between Stowe and Waterbury

 Property Description: The Crawford property consists of 4 lots.
 Lots 1, 2, 3 and a portion of 4 are reserved for house sites.
 Two portions of Lot 4 are conserved and referred to as Conservation Area A and B. Conservation Area A is 16 acres and located in Stowe and Waterbury.
 Conservation Area B is 47 acres and located entirely in Waterbury.
 There are two Class II wetlands located on the property, one in each conservation area.
 The wetland in Conservation Area B contains a beaver complex.
 The property varies in topography and elevation, ranging from 680-980 feet.
 The forest is mixed, containing northern hardwoods and softwoods.
 There are a few old logging trails and stone fences throughout the property.

 Public Access: The property is available to the general public for the following non-motorized, dispersed recreational purposes: hiking, cross-country skiing, snowshoeing, horseback riding, mountain biking and wildlife observation; hunting and trapping at landowner's discretion.

 Directions: The property is located off Barnes Hill Road in Moscow.
 From the intersection of Route 100 and 108 in Stowe Village, head south on 100 for 2.4 miles.
 Turn right on Moscow Road and head toward Moscow Village.
-Take a left on Barnes Hill Road just after the Pizza Joint and before the bridge.
+Take a left on Adams Mill Road just after the Pizza Joint and before the bridge.
 Stay straight onto Barnes Hill Road.
 Go to the end of Barnes Hill Road and look for a small pull out area on the left side of the road.
 This pull out is just before Barnes HIll Road turns into a driveway to access the last house on the street.
 The Wall Trail heads in a southerly direction from the back right corner of the parking pull out.